 - The basement (tea-room), upper floor and attic are only accessible via staircase but pictures of these rooms are available and staff are on hand to share stories and answer questions.

-- Washrooms are available in the basement (via stairs) and wheelchair accessible outhouses are available on the grounds.
+- Gender-neutral washrooms are available in the basement (via stairs) and wheelchair accessible outhouses are available on the grounds.

 - Seating is available both inside and on the property.